WIDE Children’s Home was founded in 2003 by Kumari Xavier.

 There have been many achievements at WIDE Children’s Home, we have seen all children excelling in their studies at school with 3 of the older children, Durga, Sivram and Prathap completing a BA in Tamil, BSC in Maths and an ITI in Civil Engineering all funded and supported by you!

-The children enjoy lots of free time, they all go to school during the day and in the afternoons when they come home Kumari and her daughter Priya help with their homework before playing games and doing activities with help from the volunteers.
+The children enjoy lots of free time, they all go to school during the day and in the afternoons when they come home Kumari and her daughter Priya MBA and now accquiring her MSW is help with their homework before playing games and doing activities with help from the volunteers.

 In 2014 the Indian government brought in new measures for children’s homes stating that state all children over the age of 10 much live in separate quarters according to their gender.
 This has caused a huge problem for Kumari and has been working tirelessly to accommodate these new rules.

 They have rented land across from their current home but the lease is running out.
 Plans have been drawn up to build in their new land and all we need now is financial support to avoid being shut down and the children being sent to other families, the slums and onto the streets.

 Click Here to see how you can make a difference!